zhoushoujian/logger-for-cannot-duplicate/readme.md

 There are nine apis at present and are easy to use.

 `debug:`
-only print info on console when isDevEnv is true, `not save` to indexedDB
+Only print info on console when isDevEnv is true, `not save` to indexedDB

 `info:`
-standard logger print when isDevEnv is true, print info on console and save in indexedDB
+Standard logger print when isDevEnv is true, print info on console and save in indexedDB

 `warn:`
-print warn info on console when isDevEnv is true and save in indexedDB
+Print warn info on console when isDevEnv is true and save in indexedDB

 `error:`
-print error info on console when isDevEnv is true and save in indexedDB
+Print error info on console when isDevEnv is true and save in indexedDB

 `show:`
-only print info on console `even if isDevEnv is false`, and save to indexedDB
+Print info on console `even if isDevEnv is false`, and save to indexedDB

 `add:`
-add one log info to indexedDB to save
+Add one log info to indexedDB to save

 `read:`
-read log infos from that indexedDB
+Read log infos from that indexedDB

 `remove:`
-remove that indexedDB database
+Remove that indexedDB database

 `send:`
-send your log infos to your server
+Send log infos to your server

 ## License